Lynsey D. Makkreel, DVM

 Dr. Makkreel joined Foundation Equine in 2006 as an associate veterinarian and became a partner in the practice in 2012.
 She quickly made New Jersey her home, and along with her wonderful husband Gerry, are enjoying their two beautiful daughters, Emily and Mia.
-Her family is complete with two horses and two cats.
+Her family is complete with 3 horses and 2 cats.

 Music has always been an important part of Dr. Makkreel’s life having taken piano and singing lessons as a child.
 Before leaving Canada, she was part of a professional choral ensemble.
 Dr. Makkreel is currently a member of the NJ Chamber Singers, a small audition only ensemble that performs 8 concerts a year.
 Outside of music, horses and family, Dr. Makkreel spends most of her free time gardening.

 Sarah R. Bye, DVM, cAVCA